Can you imagine reading an article with no margins? On a scale of 1 to 10, how uncomfortable would your experience be?

 25 Extremely Readable Editorial Site Designs

 Flat UI?
 Easy to read?
 Plenty of whitespace?
 Adequate line spacing?
 You’ve got it all on this site.
-Plus you even get to know the estimated reading time in minutes.
+You even get to know the estimated reading time in minutes.

 Article photos provide the slider backdrop for the homepage, and the photos are featured behind individual articles.
-The innovative photo placement, ample margins, flat UI and simple color scheme make it extraordinarily readable.
+The innovative photo placement, ample margins, flat UI, and a simple color scheme make it extraordinarily readable.

 High-contrast red on grayscale lends itself well to this site with Flat UI and enough room on the edges of the articles and background to let your eyes breathe.
 Plus Pitchfork has some killer parallax feature articles that are engaging reads.

 Let’s take a detour from grayscale-and-red for a moment (but not flat UI) and enjoy touches of aqua, pink and green.
 Generous margins and efficient lists in the sidebar make reading a pleasure.

 Nothing too fancy as far as font and layout goes, but this plain site is readable while making use of space to promote its blogs, additional articles and social sharing.

 Making use of the arrow buttons of your usual slider, Newsweek lets you navigate through articles in a novel way.
 And your reading experience is incredibly undisturbed; as you scroll down your article, only “opinions” and “share” intrude.